 Here’s why:

-• Our platform provides full cloud cost optimization for AWS, Kubernetes, and Snowflake environments.
+- Our platform optimizes cloud cost for AWS, Kubernetes, and Snowflake environments.

-• Other tools struggle to capture Kubernetes costs, but CloudZero’s Kubernetes Cost Analysis provides a complete view of your cost of goods sold (COGS) for containerized infrastructure, all the way down to the pod level.
+- Other tools struggle to capture Kubernetes costs, but CloudZero’s Kubernetes Cost Analysis provides a complete view of your cost of goods sold (COGS) for containerized infrastructure down to the pod level.

-• With CloudZero’s continuous and real-time anomaly detection, you receive alerts about trending costs and abnormal events.
+- CloudZero’s continuous and real-time anomaly detection alerts you about trending costs and abnormal events.

 There’s more.

-Our Cost Intelligence Team will help you make the most of your cloud investment.
+Our Cost Intelligence Team will help you maximize your cloud investment.
 These are not your average customer success professionals.
 Our team has experience helping trailblazer SaaS brands like Remitly, MalwareBytes, Drift, and Validity.